c09-blueprint/project-the-blueprint/README.md

 ## What is Blueprint?

 Blueprint is a collaborative whiteboarding tool for brainstorming and visualizing ideas.
 With Blueprint, users can create interactive diagrams like flowcharts and mind-maps and share them with teammates, clients, or anyone who needs to see their ideas.
-Its user-friendly interface allows users to drag and drop various elements to create diagrams with ease.
+It's a user-friendly interface that allows users to drag and drop various elements to create diagrams with ease.

 **Brainstorm and Visualization**